grafana/k6-docs/docs/sources/projects-and-users/usage-reports.md

 ## Usage reports

-> **IMPORTANT**
->
+The *Usage report* helps you keep track of everything happening in your team’s project and follow the activity of your performance testing projects.

+To view the Usage report, go to  **Manage > Usage reports** section.

 > The usage report view is currently not available in Grafana Cloud.
 We are working on it.
 >
-> Meanwhile, you can view the usage report by logging in to [k6 Cloud](https://app.k6.io/) and follow the instructions below.

-The *Usage report* helps you keep track of everything happening in your team’s project and follow the activity of your performance testing projects.

-To view the Usage report, go to  **Manage > Usage reports** section.
+> Meanwhile, the Usage reports option redirects you to [k6 Cloud (app.k6.io)](https://app.k6.io/) to access from there.

 ## Usage report breakdown